 When are admission decisions made?

-Most decisions on admission and financial assistance in the fall semester are made in late February and early March.
+Most decisions on admission and financial assistance in the fall semester are made in mid to late February.
 Some late decisions are made after April 15.

 Are students admitted in the spring semester?

-Students can be admitted in the spring semester.
-However, there might be difficulty in selecting courses, since many courses are two-semester sequences starting in the fall.
-Also, there are typically very few assistantship openings in the spring.
+Students are generally not admitted in the spring semester, because of difficulties in selecting courses, since many courses are two-semester sequences starting in the fall.
+Also, there are typically no assistantship openings in the spring.
 In addition, international students may not have sufficient lead-time to obtain visas.